Tax Management India. Com

 X X X X Extracts X X X X

-..... y on disallowance inflicted by him in the assessment order on the above issue. (c) Without prejudice to the above, the Ld.
-AO has erred in law and in facts, in levying penalty u/s.270A without establishing that the explanation furnished by the appellant was not bona fide and Appellant did not disclose all material facts to substantiate explanation offered by it.
-8. (a) That on the facts and in the circumstances of the case and in law, the Ld.
-CIT(A), NFAC erred in not adjudicating the ground raised for initiating penalty proceedings on account of disallowance of OBR expenses. (b) Without prejudice to the above, the Ld.
-AO has erred in law and in facts, by levying penalty on disallowance inflicted by him in the assessment order on the above issue. (d) Without prejudice to the above, the Ld.
+..... facts, in levying penalty u/s 270A without establishing that the explanation furnished by the Appellant was not bona fide and Appellant did not disclose all material facts to substantiate explanation offered by it.
+10. (a) That on the facts and in the circumstances of the case and in law, the Ld.
+CIT(A).
+NFAC erred in not adjudicating the ground raised for initiating penalty proceedings on account of disallowance of provision made for pay revision of the executives. (b) Without prejudice to the above, the Ld.
+AO has erred in law and in facts, by levying penalty on disallowance inflicted by him in the assessment order on the above issue. (c) Without prejudice to the above, the Ld.
 AO has erred in law and in facts, in levying penalty u/s 270A without establishing that the explanation furnished by the Appellant was not bona fide and Appellant did not disclose all material facts to substantiate explanation offered by it.
-9. (a) That on the facts and in the circumstances on the case and in law, the Ld.
-CIT(A), NFAC erred in not adjudicating the ground raised for initiating pen .....
+11. (a) That on the facts and in the circumstances of the case and in law, the Ld.
+CIT(A), NFAC erred in not adjudicating the ground raised for initiating penalty proceedings on account of disallowance of expenditure incurred on coal transportation through ex-s .....

 X X X X Extracts X X X X